Augmented Reality Smart Glasses Aren’t on the Streets, They’re on Factory Floors

 But that changes if you look to the factory or the shop-room floor.
 In such settings, augmented-reality smart glasses are already being deployed across a wide swath of industries.
 The high price of smart glasses looks much less imposing when it’s seen as a capital expense to help make a workforce more capable.
 More importantly, some companies are finding that equipping workers with augmented-reality smart glasses is providing immediate and obvious returns on investment in both time and safety.

-It seems possible that the embrace of smart glasses by consumers may resemble that of computers: The mainframes used in the early days of computing were extremely expensive, and were strictly owned by companies.
+It seems possible that the adoption of smart glasses by consumers may resemble that of computers: The mainframes used in the early days of computing were extremely expensive, and were strictly owned by companies.
 But as technology improved, computers became increasingly ubiquitous at workers’ desks.
 The PC revolution completed the process, leading to computers being found in the vast majority of American homes.

 Augmented-reality smart glasses are likely to retain their foothold as something owned and used by businesses in the industrial sphere, where high prices aren’t a deterrent, ROI is easy to measure, and narrowly defined use cases are a benefit, not a disadvantage.
 But the work being done now in the industrial world will all be put to use as tech companies try to figure out how to build augmented-reality smart glasses meant to be worn to the coffee shop and not strictly on the shop floor.